GSecurity1979/Notes/Guide to Star Trek Online.md

 Advanced consoles you can only slot 1 type of, so slot ones your ship has most of.

 Uni console slot can slot any type of console so get your 3 experimental upgrades to get to x2.

+If you buy cstore version of a fleet ship, you can get fleet version for only 1 module and each rep you finish will reward you 1 module.

+# Traits that are nice to have

+starship:

+give your all (r&d eng lvl 15) carrier wave shield hacking (exchange, if you fly an intel ship) punch it (exchange) unconventional tactics (exchange)

+space:

+terran targeting systems (exchange) whole lotta x's (exchange) repair crews (exchange) reconstructive radiation (exchange)

+ground:

+viscious (exchange)

+# Ships you should obtain:

+cstore:

+sommerville (for spore infused anomalies trait) arbiter (for emergency weapons cycle trait) premonition (for gemini device console) clarke (for genesis seed console) ahwahnee (for fleet power network console and type 7 shuttles)

+lockbox:

+gorn pilot hunter (for experimental weapon, complex plasma fires trait, gorn plasma quad cannon and lure team command console) (this ship only if you plan to use plasma weps) credence (for dilithium transporter console)

+to actually fly:

+hydra
+fleet soyuz
+fleet eclipse
+fleet jupiter
+legendary ambasaddor
+T'Laru

+# Nice to have gear

+lobi:

+altamid 2pc (if you use plasma) plasmatic bioturret (if you use plasma) terran reputation weapons (if you use phaser) maco engine and gamma singularity core (for doing tour the galaxy daily mission)

 # Space Keybinds